 I am frequently asked by my clients “Why do I have to look for a job while on workers’ comp in NC?”
 The answer is because if you do not you may lose your workers’ compensation benefits.

 In general, it is the injured employee’s responsibility in a NC workers’ comp case to prove that he or she is disabled.
-The only time the employee does not have the burden of proving disability is when the Industrial Commission has specifically found that the worker is disabled, usually in an Opinion and Award after a hearing.
+The only time the employee does not have the burden of proving disability is when the Industrial Commission has specifically found that the worker is disabled, usually after a hearing.
 Otherwise, the burden is on the employee to bring forward actual evidence of disability.
 This is true even if the employee has not worked for months or years, has restrictions from the doctor, or firmly believes, perhaps justifiably, that nobody will hire them.

 At some point, most workers’ comp claimants in North Carolina are released to return to some kind of work, typically when they reach Maximum Medical Improvement.
 The employee at that time should begin looking for suitable employment.
 It is critically important to keep documentation of all efforts.